Gordon A. Sheehan: Career

 Sheehan joined the Fleischer Studio in 1933, where he worked animating various series of cartoon, such as Betty Boop, Popeye and Superman.

 Sheehan formed his own studio in 1944 that largely produced animated governmental and educational films, along with cartoons inspired by the work of Rube Goldberg.

 Later he was the head of animation at Sound Masters, Inc. and Coronet Films.

 After his retirement, Sheehan was an animation professor at Columbia College Chicago, where he taught and inspired notable animator Genndy Tartakovsky.
 Tartakovsky recalled, “my first [animation] teacher was Gordon Sheehan, he was 90 years old.
 He was an old Popeye animator, and he was about this high.
 And I fell in love.
 I knew that I couldn’t [not] do this for a living, cause he still drew, like, that old Fleischer style in circles, and he was amazing and very inspiring, and I realized I couldn’t not do it.”

 Sheehan received a lifetime achievement award from the International Animation Association (Midwest Chapter) and the Official Popeye Fan Club.

+He died of heart failure in Chicago on September 6, 1996.